-Further to the recent news that Thames Valley Police had discovered a body in their search for Daniel Williams, our Computer Science student who has been missing since Thursday, formal identification has now confirmed, sadly, that this was Daniel.
-This is a very difficult time for our community and our thoughts are with Daniel’s family and friends.
-We are doing our best to help and support all students and staff who have been affected by this news.
+It is with regret that we share the sad news of a student death.
+This is very upsetting news for our community and our thoughts are with their family and friends at this difficult time.
+We are doing our best to support all students and staff who have been affected by this.

-We will all be experiencing different emotions and there is no right or wrong way to react to this news.
+There is no right or wrong way to react to this news and you may be experiencing a wide range of emotions.
 Everyone has a different way of coping, but it’s important to seek support when you need it.
-Talking to someone – whether that’s a friend, family member, or a professional member of staff – is one of the ways to manage your emotions.
+Talking to someone – whether that’s a friend, family member, or a professional member of staff – is one of the best things you can do.

-- Our Student Welfare Team.
-Available Monday to Friday from 10am-4pm in the Carrington Building.
+- Student Welfare Team - available Monday to Friday from 10am-4pm in the Carrington Building.
 You can speak to someone confidentially in person, or over the phone if you prefer.

-- Our Chaplaincy Centre.
-The team is on-hand to provide support for anyone who would like to talk.
+- Chaplaincy Centre - the team of Chaplains are able to provide support for anyone who would like to talk.

-- RUSU Advice Service.
-Drop in service which is confidential and independent to the University.
+- RUSU Advice Service - RUSU's drop in service is confidential and independent to the University.

-- Big White Wall, a free online support community available 24 hours a day
+- Big White Wall - a free online mental health support community, available 24/7.